 Udemy lets you charge anywhere from $0-$199.99, and has a range of options for adding details to your course, quizzes, Q&As, etc. It also has a bunch of review features that users can use to signal if they liked your course or not.

-Some of the disadvantages to Udemy.
+There are some disadvantages to Udemy.
 You only keep 37% of the money from each course sale when someone discovers it on the Udemy platform.
 Think of it as sort of a “finder’s fee” for Udemy referring clients to you.
 You also can’t build a community around your brand, and you don’t even get contact information for the people who take your course.

 Another disadvantage is that you don’t get to add much of your own branding, the course needs to fit in the Udemy marketplace.
-However, Udemy does have a solid mobile app which is great for access.

 Udemy - Summary